obskyr/khinsider/readme.md

 ## Usage

 Just run `khinsider.py` from the command line with the sole parameter being the soundtrack you want to download.
+You can either use the soundtrack's ID, or simply copy its entire URL.
 Easy!

 If you want, you can also add another parameter as the output folder, but that's optional.